AfaMadza/holbertonschool-low_level_programming/0x13-bit_manipulation/README.md

-# Singly linked lists (2 / 2)
+# Bit Manipulation
 At the end of this project, students should be able to:

-* Explain when and why to use linked lists.
-* Build and use linked lists.
+* Manipulate bits and use bitwise operators

 ## Environment